 I have to say I'm rather surprised by the low score this manga has.
-I understand that mileage may vary/different strokes for different folks/etc, but I can't help but feel this deserves far better than an 6.85 (it's current score as of my writing this)!
+I understand that mileage may vary/different strokes for different folks and all that, but I can't help but feel this deserves far better than an 6.85!
+(Its current score as of my writing this review.)

 Story & Art - 8/10